Tuesday, January 5, 2021

 We always carry with us a sense of rejection (and a fear that our shame can't be fixed if our failures are ever exposed), a sense of restlessness, of being out of the environment we were meant to be in, of being "away from home."

-Our failures are devastating because we depend on our successes to feel significant, accepted, and loved - i.e. good about ourselves - instead of looking to God for these things.
+Our failures are devastating because we depend on our successes to feel significant, accepted, and loved - i.e. to feel good about ourselves - instead of looking to God for these things.

-Once we get a hold of the fact that we are significant, accepted, and fully loved in Christ, these failures and the fear of them have far less sway over us.
-The more we believe (abide) in God's love, the less our shame or fears control us.
+Once we get a hold of the fact that we are significant, accepted, and fully loved in Christ, these failures and the fear of them being seen have far less sway over us.
+The more we believe (abide) in God's love, the less our shame or fears control us and the more we operate from love for God and others.
+Shame is all about me.
+Love is about others.

 In Christ, we are free from the need to be approved by others - or even ourselves.
 As we more fully grasp that we are ⁴approved by the most significant person of all - the very Creator and Sustainer of life and all things - we are increasingly freed from trying to win the approval of others.
 If He is for us, then who (including ourselves) can be against us?

-God constantly seeks to reveal to us how much we depend on something other than him for life.
+God constantly seeks to reveal to us how much we depend on something other than him for life (feeling accepted, loved, and approved).
 This occurs most often in our pain and struggles.
-He seeks to strip away our idols and draw us closer to Him (which usually feels more like death, not a means to life at the time).
-He is always calling us closer because he knows in him alone is true and eternal life i.e. to draw us closer is not only for his greater glory but our highest good - our best interest.
+He seeks to strip away our ⁶idols and draw us closer to Him (which usually feels more like death at the time, not a means to life).
+He is always calling us closer because he knows in Him alone is true and eternal life i.e. to draw us closer is not only for his greater glory but our highest good - our best interest

 The maturing process is increasingly turning away from those things we derive our worth (and identity) from and more to Him.
 God is constantly seeking to help us see that finding life - i.e. a sense of value, meaning, and significance - is only in Him and not the other things we look to and have grown to count and depend on.

-The only question that remains is will you return to him?
+The only question is will you return to him?
 Christ has done all that is necessary for you to be perfectly accepted and fully embraced by His Father.
 It is up to us now to receive (believe) this (His) offer.
-To not, is to continue on our current path and reject His offer and Him.
+To not, is to continue on our current path, rejecting His offer and Him i.e. to continue on our path of shame and destruction.

 For a discussion on pleasing God, click here